Sam is a reformed personal finance blogger that now focuses on mobile gaming and the obsessively fun "Star Wars: Galaxy of Heroes" (SWGOH).

 - General Grievous - GG is the toughest of these leaders to acquire, but he's also a strong candidate if you can manage to get him.
 His leadership skill lowers the critical chance of your opponents, which is huge in Droids Fight Back since those critical hits do a lot of damage and can also stun your droids.
 His other skills leave something to be desired, though he is a little better against Jedis.
 I would be tempted to try him out, but I have a pretty maxed out HK holding the leader spot.

-Now that we've covered leaders, let's get to the knitty gritty.
+Now that we've covered leaders, let's get to the nitty-gritty.

 Other Roster Spots

 We've touched on a few leader prospects that have their own inherent strengths.
-In most cases, you're going to need all 3 of the aforementioned (IG-88, HK-47, General Grievous) to beat the most difficult tier of Droids Fight Back.
-So with 3 spots taken, who should you be looking at when choosing spots 4 and 5?
+In most cases, you're going to need all three of the aforementioned (IG-88, HK-47, General Grievous) to beat the most difficult tier of Droids Fight Back.
+So with 3 spots taken, who should you be looking at when choosing spots four and five?

 - IG-66 - 66 is an absolute no-brainer to include on any droid squad, let alone this Droid Fight Back team.
 66 has the highest attack rating of the bunch and his critical chance and critical damage both increase when he has more droid allies (all the more reason to include him in these battles).
 He also can fend for himself better than 88 since he tends to have more armor, hit points and defense.
 His skill adds a bonus attack, which works especially well if 88 is the one delivering the bonus hit.
 Even outside Droids Fight Back, 66 is probably the most well-rounded droid attacker and he's a good fit for squads with leaders like Captain Phasma, Boba Fett, Chief Nebit, etc.